Friday, July 21, 2017

 Mystical

-The French and their unique style of humour!
+The French have their own unique style of humour!

-Infogrames has done it again and released what I think is something rather quirky and special.
-In Mystical, we get to play with magic and spells to battle against the strangest creatures.
-We are a novice magician of the Grand Wizard, eager to learn the ropes but quick to make silly mistakes!
-Like losing his precious scrolls and phials!
-So now we must travel to parallel worlds to retrieve them.
-Should be easy, right?
-Get ready for the oddest journey you ever expected!
+Infogrames has once again delivered something truly unique and special.
+In Mystical, players embark on a magical adventure, battling bizarre creatures.
+As a novice magician under the tutelage of the Grand Wizard, he's eager to learn but quick to make silly mistakes like losing precious scrolls and phials.
+Now, he must travel to parallel worlds to retrieve them.
+Prepare for the most unexpected journey of your life!

-Our quest will take us into strange places to battle against all sorts of whacky characters: Buzzards, shepherds, faithless Monks, reptiles, sea creatures, farmers, little girls, Vikings, walking trees, funny faces, and more.
-Most will throw something at you or will chase.
+Our quest will take us into strange places to battle against wacky characters: Buzzards, shepherds, faithless Monks, reptiles, sea creatures, farmers, little girls, Vikings, walking trees, and more.
+Most will throw something at you or chase you.
 Sounds mad, right?
-It certainly is and I'm sure everyone will love its silliness.
+It certainly is, and I'm sure everyone will love its silliness.

 I cannot continue without showing screenshots of just how unique this game is...

-I must say that the palettes used are pastel-perfect and with lovely artistic tones too.
+I must say, the palettes used are pastel-perfect, and with lovely artistic tones too.

 The characters you meet are... different!
 What a weird game this is.

-The big man has granted permission to use his magic to help us.
-This means the ability to cast spells that provide a variety of unique ways to dispose of our foe.
-For example, the ring of fire scorches anyone who dares to get too close whereas the blue ring deflects enemy attacks.
-Another will open up the ground and swallow our victims whilst we can summon cages to trap those nearby.
+The big man has granted permission to use his magic.
+This means the ability to cast spells that provide unique ways to dispose of our foes.
+For example, the ring of fire scorches anyone who dares to get too close, whereas the blue ring deflects enemy attacks.
+Another will open up the ground to swallow our victims, which is superb.
 Possibly the best of all is shouting "Boo" to shoo off anything nasty.
 Seriously!!

-As you collect then, a spell activates immediately but, if you are quick, slap that Spacebar to stockpile it for later use - in combination with the Return key.
-Yes, it's quite a cumbersome design but it works well for those moments you're struggling.
-Each level ends when you reach the pentagram and must-do battle with an end-of-level boss - the first throw babies at you!
-Once defeated, a very large sphere appears and whisks you off to the next level.
+As you collect them, a spell activates immediately, but if you are quick, slap that Spacebar to stockpile it for later use - in combination with the Return key.
+Yes, it's a cumbersome design, but it works well if ever you're struggling.
+Each level ends when you reach the pentagram for a battle with an end-of-level boss - the first throws babies at you!
+Once defeated, a large sphere appears and whisks you off to the next level.

-Yes, I'm sure you're thinking this is weird?
+I'm sure you're thinking this is weird.
 And you're right, it is!!
-But it's brilliantly weird!!
+But it's brilliantly weird...

 Collect the funky power-ups and use all magic spells to the best of your ability!